 Methods: 20 human femur samples, 10 matched pairs, were dual-energy x-ray absorptiometry (DEXA)-scanned and then assigned to one of two treatment groups: L-C lag screw position (lefts) and C-C lag screw position (rights).
-Cephalomedullary intramedullary nails (Stryker Long Gamma 3) with a single dynamic interlocking screw were placed using fluoroscopy.
+Cephalomedullary intramedullary nails with a single dynamic interlocking screw were placed using fluoroscopy.
 Radiographs were obtained to confirm proper implant placement, low or centered on the AP and centered on the lateral.
 TAD was measured.
 A standard unstable four-part intertrochanteric fracture was created in all samples.
-Custom marker flags for use with the Optotrak system (Northern Digital) were secured to the proximal fracture fragment, distal fracture fragment, lag screw, and femur distal to the interlock screw.
-The femoral head and distal femur were potted in urethane (Smooth On) and axially loaded using an MTS 810 servohydraulic load frame.
+Custom marker flags were secured to the proximal fracture fragment, distal fracture fragment, lag screw, and femur distal to the interlock screw.
+The femoral head and distal femur were potted in urethane and axially loaded using an MTS 810 servohydraulic load frame.
 The femurs were loaded dynamically until failure, defined as >1.5 cm of height loss.
-Load and displacement data were recorded as well as three-dimensional motion using Optotrak motion tracking system.
+Load and displacement data were recorded as well as three-dimensional motion.
 Kaplan-Meier survival analysis, Mantel-Cox log rank, Gehan-Breslow-Wilcoxon, and paired Student t test statistical analysis was performed.
 In all tests statistical significance was set to P <0.05.